 Illegal viewing of your credit report should be taken seriously, says Cary Flitter, partner at consumer law firm Flitter Lorenz in Philadelphia.
 “When people get your credit report illegally, it’s as if they had broken into your house, jimmied open your desk and looked through all your manila folders.
 Here’s your mortgage status, here’s a collection letter you received.
 It’s all in one place and organized.”

 The Federal Trade Commission received more than 279,000 complaints about identity theft in 2011, which topped the complaint list for the twelfth year running.
 Some portion of those are the result of credit report abuse, but the scale of the problem is difficult to determine, an agency spokesman said.
 It is rare that a victim can tell — as Frank did through painstaking research — that their credit report was misused.
 “People wouldn’t know if someone is accessing their credit report who shouldn’t access it,” said Mitchell Katz, senior public affairs officer at the FTC.

 Here are the most common scenarios in which your credit report might be viewed illegally.

 Love gone wrong

-How to tell if your credit report
+How to tell if your credit report has been viewed illegally

 When reviewing your report, carefully check the inquiry section, which will show who’s viewed your report and when.
 You can pull your credit report for free once a year from each of the big three credit bureaus (Experian, Equifax and TransUnion) at AnnualCreditReport.com.